fakhrushaik/hello-github-assignment-fakhrushaik/README.md

 ## 📚 References and Citations
-**I used the following links, books, and other resources in my work:** (repeat as needed)
+**I used the following links, books, and other resources in my work:** (repeat as needed) None
 - .

-**I received help from the following people:** (repeat as needed)
+**I received help from the following people:** (repeat as needed) I recieved help for the following people: From the professor.
 - .

 ---